 In its bid to link internal auditing with increased corporate value, the Corporate Audit Center conducts an array of audits, including management audits, operations audits, accounting audits, IT system audits and compliance audits, and undertakes improvements based on its findings.
-To confirm the actual implementation of these improvements, a series of rolling follow-ups have been carried out, using a combination of document and field auditing methods.
+To confirm the actual implementation of these improvements, a series of follow-ups have been carried out, using a combination of document and field auditing methods.
 Additionally, auditing plans are drafted by the chief of the Corporate Audit Center and approved by the president before execution.

 Audits related to such fields as product quality, environmental conservation, and security are carried out by the Corporate Audit Center in cooperation with the relevant control division.

 Strengthening Internal Control Auditing